wptrainingteam/content-editor-overview/README.md

 ### Content for the Web

-Creating content for the web is not the same as word processing nor desktop publishing, since there is a difference in how websites display content versus the printed page.
-A printed page has fixed dimensions and a fixed layout, so that the content is expected to look the same on any screen and in any printed version, such as with a document in Adobe PDF format.
-Websites, on the other hand, can have different layouts on different devices, and this is inherent in the Hypertext Markup Language (HTML) format used for web content.
+Creating content for the web is not the same as word processing or desktop publishing since there is a difference in how websites display content versus the printed page.
+A printed page has fixed dimensions and a fixed layout and the content will look the same on any printed version, including PDF format.
+Websites, on the other hand, can have different layouts on different devices.

 In the early days of the web, the people who built the Web devoted a lot of effort into mimicking precise layouts that resembled printed pages, even though not all systems could be accommodated.
-Now with the proliferation of mobile devices, it's neither possible nor advantageous to mimic the printed page on the web.
+Now with the proliferation of mobile devices, it's neither possible nor desirable to attempt mimic the printed page on the web.

-Mobile-friendly methods like Responsive Web Design use fluid and flexible layout methods for optimal viewing and user experience to make it easy to navigate and read web content with a minimum of resizing, panning, and scrolling on most any device.
 The more you try to manually control the layout of a web page in the editor, the more likely that is to fail on some devices.
+Mobile-friendly responsive web design uses fluid and flexible layout methods for optimal viewing and user experience to make it easy to navigate and read web content with a minimum of resizing, panning, and scrolling on most any device.

-WordPress themes use Cascading Style Sheets (CSS) that automatically format the HTML used for the layout of templates and content.

-So, understand that while you can master the structure and format of web content, the overall design of the website is controlled by the theme which handles much of the basic formatting for all content on the website.
+WordPress themes use a combination of Hypertext Markup Language (HTML) and Cascading Style Sheets (CSS) to display the layout content.
+So while you can master the structure and format of web content, the overall design of the website is controlled by the theme which handles much of the design for the content on the website.

 ### Using the Content Editor

-The content editor is available when editing a post or page.
-In the backend administrative Dashboard, select Posts or Pages and then click on a Title or hover or an item and click on "Edit."
-The content editor may be available for other content items, such as custom post types, but that depends upon the theme or developer customization.
+The content editor is available when editing a Post or Page.
+In the backend administrative Dashboard, select Posts or Pages and then click on a title or hover or an item and click on "Edit."
+The content editor may be available for other content items, such as custom post types (e.g., Staff, Event, Portfolio), but that depends upon the theme, plugin, or developer customization.

-In most cases you select the text to style and then click the appropriate button on the toolbar to apply the style.
-Some text operations only work properly if there is **a paragraph break both above and below** the text being styled.
+When it comes to styling the text in the content, you select the text to style and then click the appropriate button on the toolbar to apply the style.
+Some text operations only work properly if there is a paragraph break **both above and below** the text being styled.
 These are called block elements and they include: paragraphs, headings, bulleted lists, numbered lists, horizontal lines, and blockquotes.
+(Otherwise it is known as an inline element.)
 Knowing how to work with block elements makes for a much more satisfying experience when using the editor.
 For example, for paragraph alignment your cursor simply needs to be somewhere in the paragraph that is to be aligned.

-The edits you make to your text only appear on your site after you click the "Update" button.
-Also, the editor typically displays generic formatting, while the frontend of the website will apply the full formatting of the theme.
+**The edits you make to your text only appear on your site after you click the "Update" button.** Also, the editor typically displays generic formatting, while the frontend of the website will apply the full, complete formatting based on the theme.

 > ![](https://raw.githubusercontent.com/wptrainingteam/contributor-resources/master/images/icon-idea.png) To check the appearance of changes without publishing them, click the "Preview Changes" button.
 This will open another browser tab to display what your page or post will look like on the site.